 NOTE: If you experience problems connecting to Zoom or another service, please report them to email@example.com.

-Support for Microsoft Teams requires you to enter the meeting phone number when connecting to the service (as a result, MS Teams is not supported on a trial account).
+Support for Microsoft Teams requires you to enter the meeting phone number when connecting to the service (as a result, MS Teams is not supported on trial accounts).

 Call in Studio requires you to connect your show's audio via our Host Line.
 This can be accomplished with Zoom using our 'Make Outbound Call' feature which can be accessed after you start your show.

 To start your show, go to 'My Shows' and then:

-- Click 'Host Show' [for the show you wish to host, if you have multiple shows]
+- Click 'Host Show/Meeting' [for the show or meeting you wish to host, if you have multiple shows and meetings]

-- [confirm/select show settings] and click 'Save & Start Show'
+- [confirm/select settings] and click 'Save & Start Show/Meeting'

 - Click on 'Make Outbound Call'